 Each Board Member shall be a registered voter of Salt Lake City.
 Board Members shall not be employed by the District either as an employee or under contract.
 The composition of the Board should reflect a diversity of thought, backgrounds, skills, experiences, and expertise that are appropriate given the District’s current and anticipated circumstances and that, collectively, enable the Board to perform its oversight functions effectively.
 Priority should be given to one member specializing in public health at the State or County level (preferably within the Utah State Department of Health or Salt Lake County Health Department).

 Under Utah Code (17B-1-307), the members of the Board may receive up to $5,000 compensation per year, in addition to the necessary expenses for actual expenditures for traveling, meetings or business connected with the Board.
 Trustees may elect to participate in the District’s group health insurance plan and apply their compensation towards the premium of that coverage.
 If the premium is greater than the allowed compensation of $5,000, then the trustee would be responsible for paying that difference.
-The SLCMAD Board has elected to limit trustee’s compensation to $3,500 per year (plus taxes) for regularly-held monthly Board meetings.
+The SLCMAD Board has elected to limit trustee’s compensation to $4,800 per year (plus taxes) for regularly-held monthly Board meetings.
 The compensation would be divided into 12 equal amounts.
-Additional compensation above that rate may be provided to the Board for meetings held outside of regularly-scheduled Board meetings (Local Building Authority, Electronic Board meetings, Emergency Board meetings, etc.).
-The amount that a local district pays employer-matching employment taxes, because a member of the board of trustees is treated as an employee for federal tax purposes, does not constitute compensation [Utah Code 17B-1-307 (1) (d)].
-Trustees must attend a regularly-scheduled monthly Board meeting to be eligible for that month’s compensation.
+Because a member of the board of trustees is treated as an employee for federal tax purposes, the amount that a local district pays for employer-matching employment taxes does not constitute compensation [Utah Code 17B-1-307 (1) (d)].
+Trustees must attend a regularly-scheduled monthly Board meeting to be eligible for that month’s full compensation ($400).
+Because Trustees provide a valuable service to the District, Trustees are eligible for half compensation ($200) for that given month, regardless of Board Meeting attendance.
 All Tier I and Tier II Board Members are classified as “Part-Time Ineligible” and do not qualify for Utah Retirement Systems benefits.

 The Board's primary function is that of establishing policy and making decisions as guidelines for administrative execution.
 Broad powers were given to the Board by the Utah State Legislature in recognition of the need to act expediently to meet emergency needs of rapid development of mosquito populations and avoidance of public health and nuisance hazards.